gtk-rs/gtk4-rs/book/src/scalable_lists.md

 Here, a model holds our data, filters them and describes its order.
 The list item factory defines how the data transforms into widgets.
 The view specifies how the widgets are then arranged.
-Howvever, the most important part is that GTK only has to create slightly more widgets than we can currently look at.
+However, the most important part is that GTK only has to create slightly more widgets than we can currently look at.
 As we scroll through our elements, the widgets who are not visible anymore will be reused